darkone077/in-order-pipelined-RISC-V-processor/README.md

-test in order bufffer for self
+test in order pipeline for self